gnosis/pm-contracts/docs/getting-started.rst

         amount,
     )

-The effect of this transaction is to transfer ``amount`` DollaCoin from the message sender to the ``conditionalPaymentProcessor`` to hold, and to mint ``amount`` of outcome token for the following positions:
+The effect of this transaction is to transfer ``amount`` DollaCoin from the message sender to the ``predictionMarketSystem`` to hold, and to mint ``amount`` of outcome token for the following positions:

 ========= ======================================================================
  Symbol                               Position ID